UnrealVerseGuru/VerseProgrammingLanguage/README.md

  ## Epic is working on ***[Visual Verse](https://twitter.com/UnrealVerseGuru/status/1636691915927171072)*** visual scripting language
   * Visual scripting is a process of using a visual programming language to create computer programs/scripts.
 Instead of writing lines of code You use GUI elements, connecting nodes/blocks defining behaviour & logic (Unreal Engine uses **Blueprints** (old Kismet) visual scripting language heavily in UE editor for most of in editor avilable tasks & scripting logic)
   * there are not much informations about it beside registering trademark, recruitment posts for Fortnite (probably UEFN) [1](https://twitter.com/UnrealVerseGuru/status/1582139223355768832) [2](https://twitter.com/UnrealVerseGuru/status/1593014047091351552), and some minor mentions/leaks related to it
+   * From those we know IDE for Unreal Engine for VV

  -------------
 </details>